av1155/RaspberryPi5-FullSetup/README.md

 Many of these steps are optional and simply steps that I take on my system, you may follow only the necessary steps (configuring the usb0 ethernet connection).

+> **Optional Setup Note:** I personally use my **new** [.dotfiles](https://github.com/av1155/.dotfiles) repository with my Raspberry Pi + iPad setup to maintain a mirrored development environment across Linux (Arch, Debian), macOS, and WSL.
+This guide fully covers the hardware setup for a seamless Raspberry Pi 5 and iPad connection, so using my dotfiles is entirely optional—only if you'd like to replicate my complete current configuration.
+The RaspberryPi5-FullSetup guide remains fully relevant on its own.
+The optional [.dotfiles](https://github.com/av1155/.dotfiles) repository includes a universal Zsh configuration, tmux session management, a robust Neovim configuration, and much more.

 ## Table of Contents

 1. [Introduction](#introduction)